Austrian professor who joined CERN's Theoretical Studies Division in 1957, and was elected Director-General in August 1961.

-Victor Frederik Weisskopf was born in Austria in 1908.
-He first came to CERN as a guest professor in the Theoretical Studies Division in 1957, where he stayed for a year, conducting research on the 600 MeV synchrocyclotron.
+Victor Frederik Weisskopf (1908–2002, Austrian) was born in Austria in 1908.
+He first came to CERN as a guest professor in the Theoretical Studies Division in 1957, where he stayed for a year, conducting research on the 600 MeV Synchrocyclotron.
 He was a member of the directorate in charge of research in 1960 and succeeded John Adams as CERN Director-General in August 1961.

 Bernard Gregory succeeded Weisskopf in January 1966.
-From 1966-1977 Weisskopf was a member of the Scientific Policy Committee.
+From 1966–1977 Weisskopf was a member of the Scientific Policy Committee.
 He was also a member of the Pauli Committee.
-After his term of office Weisskopf returned as a professor to Massachusetts Institute for Technology (MIT) as a professor, but he returned regularly to CERN as guest lecturer in the Summer Students programme.
+After his term of office, Weisskopf returned as a professor to Massachusetts Institute for Technology (MIT), but he returned regularly to CERN as guest lecturer in the Summer Students programme.